ckanz/us-congress-members-bills-force-cluster/concept/concepts.md

 # Concept 2
 ### Sortable grid of business cards
 ![Concept2](https://github.com/ckanz/congressional-representatives-california-visualisation/blob/sketches/concept/concept_2.jpg?raw=true)
-ngress.

 In the second concept, all related members of Congress are listed in a grid of business cards.
 On each business card are the overall details of each member.
 Like the previous concept, the list can be sorted by the same metrics state above.

 When clicking on a business card, the details page of the member will be displayed.
 This details page contains the business card in the top left and in the center a dashbaord displaying the number of and type of votes in a bar chart, expenses over time by type in a stacked bar chart and number of statements over time on a line chart.
 When interacting with elements on each chart, the detail of each data point (vote, expense or statement) can be seen in a tooltip.
+A small list icon above each chart will bring the user to the full detailed list of votes, expenses or statements on a new page.

 ---